Care Guide

-Try to avoid handling as much as possible.
+Try to avoid handling your artwork as much as possible.
 Hands should be spotlessly clean and do not use hand cream which can leave a greasy residue on the artwork.

 When removing prints printed on heavy paper from tubes, allow the paper to relax naturally for a few hours or up to a couple of days instead of forcing the curled paper flat.
 This can sometimes cause creasing to the paper if it is forced to flatten.
 A warm hairdryer on low can sometimes help to relax the fibres, but do take great care if you try this as the paper can be blown across the room!